-- Promote effective strategies by law enforcement to identify and reduce the risk of harm to individuals with MI or CMISA and to public safety. - Promote effective strategies for identification and treatment of women convicted of crimes who have MI and CMISA. - Promote effective strategies to expand the use of mental health courts and related services. - Propose interventions that have been shown by empirical evidence to reduce recidivism.
+- Promote effective strategies by law enforcement to identify and reduce the risk of harm to individuals with MI or CMISA and to public safety. - Promote effective strategies for identification and treatment of women accused of crimes who have MI and CMISA. - Propose interventions that have been shown by empirical evidence to reduce recidivism. - When appropriate, use validated assessment tools to target people with a moderate or high risk of recidivism and a need for treatment services.